apache/ozone-site/docs/03-core-concepts/04-security/01-kerberos.md

 ---
-sidebar_label: S3 Credentials
+sidebar_label: Kerberos
 ---

-# Authenticating with S3 Credentials
+# Authentication with Kerberos

 **TODO:** File a subtask under [HDDS-9857](https://issues.apache.org/jira/browse/HDDS-9857) and complete this page or section.

+## Using SPNEGO to Authenticate with Kerberos over HTTP